-The Organization received over 84% of its support from Federal, State and Local Governments.
+The Organization received over 89% of its support from Federal, State, and Local Governments.
 Should these sources of funding fail to materialize or be discontinued, there would be substantial doubt about the ability of Mt.
 CAP, Inc. to continue its services.
-Mt.
-Cap, Inc's Head Start grant was not renewed for the 2018-19 fiscal year.
-As a result of this, various grant funded and other positions were eliminated.